EdgeGallery/docs/Projects/Developer/Developer_Interfaces.md

 ```

 ## 4. Host
-server of build and test or deploy app
+Server of build and test or deploy app
 ### 4.1 GET all host
 Query all host.
 ```